edonadei/CICD_TP_Build_AMI/README.md

  # Bug
 Pipeline multibranch Jenkins doesn't preload parameters on Jenkinsfile before it started a first time.
-Every time parameters are changed in Jenkinsfile you need to start and stop the pipeline to update params in Jenkins UI.
+Every time parameters are changed in Jenkinsfile, you need to start and stop the pipeline to update params in Jenkins UI.
   - https://issues.jenkins-ci.org/browse/JENKINS-40574
   - https://issues.jenkins-ci.org/browse/JENKINS-41929